-An adult patient seeking treatment in an Emergency Department being issued a prescription for outpatient use - not more than a four-day supply.
+An adult patient seeking treatment in an Emergency Department being issued a prescription for a Schedule II Opioid Drug for outpatient use - not more than a four-day supply.
+HB 2768 passed during the 2019 Regular Session clarified that the prescription for a Schedule II Opioid Drug issued to an adult patient in an emergency room for outpatient use is not considered an initial Schedule II Opioid prescription.